trozware/accordion_table/README.md

 ## Change Log:

+- 28th August 2019:
+  - Removed web service for data, replaced with local data file for faster testing.
+  - Renamed subviews and separated out their tap actions for more general use.
-- 25th August 2019: initial release
+- 25th August 2019: i\Initial release.